 Key message

-The Blood Matters Serious Transfusion Incidents Reporting system (STIR) aims to provide information to health services to improve recognition and management of transfusion risks by providing:
+The Blood Matters Serious Transfusion Incident Reporting system (STIR) aims to improve recognition and management of transfusion adverse events by providing:

 - de-identified data to health services about their reported incidents